mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

     serialize_int( stream, length, 0, buffer_size - 1 );
     serialize_bytes( stream, (uint8_t*)string, length );
     if ( Stream::IsReading )
+    {
         string[length] = '\0';
     }
+}

 #define serialize_string( stream, string, buffer_size )              \
 do                                                                   \
 {                                                                    \
     if ( !serialize_string_internal( stream,                         \
+                                     string,                         \
-                                     string, buffer_size ) )         \
+                                     buffer_size ) )                 \
+    {                                                                \
         return false;                                                \
+    }                                                                \
 } while (0)
 </pre>

-This is an idea format because it lets us quickly reject malicious string data, vs. having to read to the end of the packet data looking for '\0' before giving up.
-This is important because sometimes attacks are simply designed to degrade your server by making it do work, vs. crashing it immediately.
+This is an ideal string format because it lets us quickly reject malicious data, vs. having to scan through to the end of the packet searching for __'\0'__ before giving up.
+This is important because sometimes attacks are designed to degrade your server's performance by making it do extra work.

 ## Serializing Array Subsets

 When implemeting a game network protocol, sooner or later you need to serialize an array of objects over the network.
-Perhaps the server needs to send all objects down to the client, or an array of events or messages to be sent.
+Perhaps the server needs to send all objects down to the client, or there is an array of messages to be sent.

-This is straightforward if you are sending _all_ objects in the array down to the client, but what if you want to send only a subset of the array?
+This is straightforward if you are sending _all_ objects in the array down to the client, just iterate across the array and serialize each object.
+But what if you want to send only a subset of the array?

-The first and simplest approach is to iterate across all objects in the array and serialize a bool per-object if that object is to be sent.
-If the value of that bool is 1 then the object data follows, otherwise it's ommitted and the bool for the next object is up next in the stream.
+The simplest approach is to iterate across all objects in the array and serialize a bool per-object if that object is to be sent.
+If the value of that bool is 1 then the object data follows in the bit stream, otherwise it's ommitted:

 <pre>
 template &lt;typename Stream&gt;